mdkaleem364/C_TO_IR/README.md

 6. check assignments stmts in binary ops: (omkar) for(;i<3 && (i=0);)

+7. pointers – same as arrays (omkar - pointer example)

+10. for loop cond section contains functions ? (omkar)

 // done 5. arrays - ‘a[i] = j’ => assign a i j

-7. pointers – same as arrays

-8. vars depending in for loop

-9. stmts in for loop

-10. for loop cond section contains functions ? (omkar)

-11. i = i+i+i => assign i i

-12. loop in loop no of lines
+11. loop in loop no of lines

 a = max(i, j); --- rcall max a i j max(i, j); call max i j